pepaaa19/Serbian-Vordli/README.md

 # Serbian-Vordli
-Yes, there is similiar game on github, but that profile was mine and it was lost on Kali Linux OS because it is unstable!
+Yes, there is similiar game on github, but that profile was mine and it was lost on previous OS.